 What are the symptoms of Social Anxiety Disorder?

 People with this disorder are afraid that others will judge them in a negative way and will lead to extreme embarrassment or rejection.
 Here are some possible symptoms:

-- Anxiety or panic when in a situation when interacting with others
+- Anxiety or panic when interacting with others in social situations

 - Trouble talking easily